-Martha Hernandez is the Founder of madeBOS, a career pathing platform that makes talent selection and development more effective by empowering employees of entry level and low wage jobs to drive their own development.
+Martha Hernandez is the founder of madeBOS, a platform that makes talent selection and development more effective by empowering employees (especially those in entry-level, low-wage jobs) to drive their own careers.

-Not long after leaving, Hernandez took the step of raising her first round of capital.
-Utilizing the new rules for equity crowdfunding, she raised $89,000 primarily from first time investors.
-“The campaign proved that our community is more than just consumers, they are investors and willing to take a risk, we just need to give them more opportunities to do so.”
+Not long after leaving, Hernandez got her first round of capital.
+With equity crowdfunding, she raised $89,000, primarily from first time investors.
+“The campaign proved that our community is more than just consumers, they are investors and willing to take a risk.
+We just need to give them more opportunities to do so.”

 Raising my son Joaquin (9 years old) and building madeBOS has been interesting.
 He jokes that if I retire, he will take over as CEO.
 It fulfills me to hear Joaquin speak of himself as a company CEO; I began madeBOS because I want people like Joaquin to pursue career aspirations that are rewarding and financially sustainable.

 I sing!
-2 years ago I began pursuing my passion for singing and songwriting.
-A few months ago I performed at the Mexican version of Coachella in Central California and I am now singing with a Mariachi band.
+Two years ago, I began pursuing my passion for singing and songwriting.
+A few months ago, I performed at the Mexican version of Coachella in Central California.
+I am now singing with a Mariachi band.

-Doesn’t matter where you come from, even if it is humble beginnings, hard work and determination with take you a long way.
+It doesn’t matter where you come from, even if it is a humble beginning.
+Hard work and determination will take you a long way.